Zereth616/bcc-camp/README.md

 - Add ```ensure bcc-camp``` to your resources.cfg file!

 # Side Notes
-- This script is inspired by this script https://github.com/bcortezf/bc_camping but adds alot and is written from scratch
+- This script is inspired by this script https://github.com/bcortezf/bc_camping

 # Future Plans
 - Make prop categories and have multiple props to pick from!